 You might recall from our Minnie’s Holiday Dine Review or our Best Character Meals at Walt Disney World rankings that we are big fans of that meal.
 In fact, we’re bigger fans than most others, judging by the reader comments of those who disagree with us.
 Well, spoiler alert, but we similarly loved Minnie’s Halloween Dine!

-I’d go as far as to say that Minnie’s Halloween Dine is an absolute must-do if you have character-loving kids or love them yourself!
+Minnie’s Halloween Dine is a really fun experience, especially if you have character-loving kids or love them yourself.
 Historically, we’ve been big fans of Minnie’s Seasonal Dine for guests who are on the Disney Dining Plan.
 With that temporarily suspended, it’s obviously a non-factor right now.

 Another thing that has changed is the menu.
 As you’ll see in our normal review below, Hollywood & Vine normally offers an all-you-can-eat buffet.
-Given the circumstances, it’s temporarily switching to a prix fixe menu, plus family style salads to start.
-Here’s a look:
+While other buffets have returned to Walt Disney World as of Fall 2021, Minnie’s Halloween Dine is still serving a prix fixe menu, plus family style salads to start.

 Another change comes in terms of the character experience.
 Below, you’ll see photos of us posed with the characters–as with other modified character meals, that won’t be the case this year.
 Instead, they’ll be doing a smile & wave character cavalcade through the restaurant.

 It is possible to grab posed photos of the characters and quick selfies with the characters, but the latter is not easy.
 You can see what this is like in our Topolino’s Terrace Modified Character Meal Review or our Good Morning with Goofy & Pals Modified Character Meal Review.